Papaya-Finance/widget-react/README.md

 ## Example App

-Check out the [demo app](https://widget-demo-flame.vercel.app/) to see the SDK in action.
+Check out the [React demo app](https://widget-demo-react.vercel.app/) and [Nex.js demo app](https://widget-demo-nextjs.vercel.app) to see the SDK in action.

 ---